shmarou/info/resume.md

 **Allianz (Germany)** (current project)
 - Focused on system analysis tasks, API design, and integrations.
 - Worked on a cross-functional project with 200+ teammembers, facilitating communication and alignment with internal and external stakeholders.
-- Used UML and BPMN to visualize system logic and business workflows for clearer stakeholder communication and implementation guidance.
 - Designed RESTful APIs with OpenAPI.
 - Developed API documentation for both consumers and development teams.
 - Addressed technical dependencies and ensured alignment with business needs.